Michael Berland: Sports and entertainment work

-In 2003, Berland served as the Dixie Chicks' political crisis consultant, advising the band amid its controversial criticism of President Bush.
+In 2003, Berland was the Dixie Chicks' political crisis consultant, advising the band amid its controversial criticism of President Bush.
 Berland had a cameo appearance in director Barbara Kopple's documentary "Shut Up & Sing", which followed the Dixie Chicks for three years during which they were under political attack and received death threats in response to their anti-Bush comment.

 Just after the 2004 election, Berland and his partner Doug Schoen published a study in the LA Times, calling Super Bowl Sunday "the 11th national holiday" and the only true "uniter, not divider."
 Their survey of 1,735 Americans found that Super Bowl watchers are football and non-football fans alike who plan further ahead for the event than they do for any other major holiday.

-In 2009, Berland served as the Director of Communications and Editorial for the NHL (National Hockey League).
+In 2009, Berland was the Director of Communications and Editorial for the NHL (National Hockey League).
 In his role, he was responsible for public relations and editorial content for the NHL across all media assets.

 Political campaigns

 Berland has worked with political candidates in the US and abroad.
-He served as strategic advisor to New York City Mayor Michael Bloomberg in his 2001 and 2005 mayoral campaigns and led the targeting and direct mail effort for Hillary Clinton's 2006 Senate and 2008 Presidential campaigns.
+He was a strategic advisor to New York City Mayor Michael Bloomberg in his 2001 and 2005 mayoral campaigns and led the targeting and direct mail effort for Hillary Clinton's 2006 Senate and 2008 Presidential campaigns.

+Not About Golf

+In 2025, Berland published Not About Golf: The Life Changing Joy of Playing the Game (Regan Arts), a book that uses golf as a lens to examine how we build relationships, manage emotions, and grow as individuals.
+Drawing on his own experiences as a passionate amateur, Berland challenges outdated perceptions of the sport and reframes it as a tool for connection, mindfulness, and character development.
+The book argues that golf is more inclusive and rewarding than many realize, with growing relevance for younger players, women, and people from all backgrounds.
+He emphasizes that golf teaches key life skills like generosity, honesty, and patience, making it a lifelong pursuit that supports both physical health and emotional well-being.

+Maximum Momentum

+In 2020, Berland released Maximum Momentum: How to Get It, How to Keep It (Regan Arts., 2020), offering a data-driven blueprint for accelerating growth in business, politics, and personal performance.
+Drawing from Decode_M’s proprietary data analytics, the book explains how individuals and organizations can diagnose their current state of momentum and unlock breakthrough performance.
+Berland introduces the “Momentum Matrix,” a framework to evaluate energy, direction, and acceleration—arguing that sustained progress relies on understanding when to pivot and when to push forward.